erenburuk/Forkify/README.md

-# forkify Project
+# 👨‍🍳 Forkify Project

-Recipe application with custom recipe uploads.
+A recipe application with many recipes in it.
+Users can search for recipes, bookmark favorite recipes, add new recipes, and adjust ingredients based on the number of servings.

-You can test the project on the Forkify website: [forkify-erenburuk.netlify.app](https://forkify-erenburuk.netlify.app/)
+🍽 You can test the project on the Forkify website: https://forkify-erenburuk.netlify.app/